sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-forecast/hcpps-rest-ps-forecast.md

 > If you use extra-predictive variables, which are variables other than date and target indicator, their values must be known for each date of the forecasts.
 > The service may return forecasts without error bars beyond the maximum confident horizon.

-&nbsp;

 To summarize, in order to execute the forecast service, you will need a dataset with:

  - a date variable
  - a variable to predict (usually a continuous number variable), the target variable
- - optionally a set of "extra" predictors which can be used to better predict the forecast variable
+ - optionally a set of ***extra*** predictors which can be used to better predict the forecast variable

 The parameters required to run the service are: